Trade structure by partner

 (Billions of United States dollars)

-Notes: Countries with one bilateral import higher than US$125 billion are shown in the default selection.
+Notes: Economies with one bilateral import higher than $125 billion are shown in the default selection.

 Main global trade patterns

 The world’s largest bilateral flows of merchandise trade run between China and the United States of America, and between their respective neighbouring economies.
-In 2021, goods worth US$542 billion were imported by the United States from China and US$181 billion by China from the United States.
-China’s trade – exports and imports – with Hong Kong Special Administrative Region (SAR), Japan, Taiwan, Province of China, and the Republic of Korea totalled US$1.58 trillion.
-The United States’ trade with Mexico and Canada was worth US$1.34 trillion.
+In 2022, goods worth $576 billion were imported by the United States from China and $179 billion by China from the United States.
+China’s trade – exports and imports – with Hong Kong (China), Japan, Taiwan Province of China, and the Republic of Korea totalled $1.47 trillion.
+The United States’ trade with Mexico and Canada was worth $1.59 trillion.

-Intra-regional trade was most pronounced in Europe.
-In 2021, 68 per cent of all European exports were to trading partners on the same continent.
+Intra-regional trade was most pronounced in Europe and Asia.
+In 2022, 68 per cent of all European exports were to trading partners on the same continent.
 In Asia, this rate was 59 per cent.
-By contrast, in Oceania, Latin America and the Caribbean, Africa, and Northern America, most trade was extra-regional.
+By contrast, in Oceania, Latin America and the Caribbean, Africa, and Northern America, the main trade partners were extra-regional.

 (Percentage of total exports)